What is Kundalini Yoga?

 What to wear

 Loose comfortable clothing – if you have white natural fabric.
 The colour white expands the aura by 18 inches, protects from negative projections, deflects negativity, helps lift depression/uplift mood, and teaches one to be more graceful in one’s environment by heightening awareness of one’s surrounding.
 And, says Yogi Bhajan, “All the colours are in the white light.
 You can absorb from the white light just the frequencies you need regardless of who you are because all the frequencies are in it.”
-It is recommended to wear white while practicing Kundalini to achieve better results, but it is not required.
+It is recommended to wear white while practising Kundalini to achieve better results, but it is not required.

 What to bring